Golaghat District

 • Sri Surya Pahar: An archaeological site with remains of Buddhism and Hinduism.

-• Garampani Hot Springslocated in the Nambar Reserve Forest
+• Garampani Hot Springs located in the Nambar Reserve Forest

 • Jugibari Beel: A scenic lake and tourist destination